College Flag Football Rules and Scholarship Limits

 College Flag Football Roster Sizes and Scholarships

 The average roster size is about 25 players, but that can vary depending on the governing body.
-Athletic scholarships are also available, but this also depends on the governing body.
+Athletic scholarships are also available, but the maximum amount depends on the governing body.
 Note: these limits are subject to change.
 Here is a breakdown of the latest scholarship limits for varsity programs, as club teams do not offer athletic scholarships.

 • NCAA Division II: Up to 10 (can be distributed across the entire roster)